 The Ember open source framework is an old friend of developers, originating from Apple Music.
 It is best known as a massive repository that serves as a dictionary for app development.
 It takes into account convention rather than juggling configurations and enables two-way data binding.

 So finally, which of Angular, Vue, jQuery, React or Ember should you choose for your app?
 As outlined above, each framework or library has its strengths and weaknesses.
 The right choice depends on the particular needs of an application and is also influenced by developer resources and business considerations.
 But we would be cheating if we left it so open at the end of such an extensive review of the five.
 So, here are some rules of thumb to help you decide:

 And if you still can’t make up your mind, try them all out in different contexts.
 You’ll come to your own conclusions.

-Krusche & Company’s development experts are experienced across Angular, Vue, jQuery, React and Ember.
+Krusche & Company’s offers React development experts as well as engineers experienced across Angular, Vue, jQuery, React and Ember.
 Our Munich-based web development, DevOps, Cloud and digital transformation agency has over 20-years of experience.
 We enable our partners’ digital business goals from enterprise portals for some of Europe’s best known brands to lean MVPs for promising start-ups and everything inbetween.

 Our model of German management and nearshored tech talent combines to provide a unique blend of quality, control and price.
 Whether you need software development capacity, cloud migration or architecture or DevOps, a team extension or dedicated team please don’t hesitate to get in touch.
 We’d love to hear about your project needs and discuss how we could help you realise your objectives on point, on time and in cost.